Boorganna Nature Reserve: Geology and climate

 The reserve receives an average annual rainfall of 1930 mm.
 The climate is sub tropical, though at an elevation ranging from 360 to 732 m, it is cooler than at the coast nearby.
 Soils are derived from Miocene basalt, which provide a deep red loam.
 Below the basalt are less fertile sedimentary rocks.
 The western area of the reserve where it adjoins the Great Dividing Range has partly eroded, forming areas of cliffs, rocks and shallow soils.
 Deep gullies, isolated hills and sharp edged rocky ridges occur here.
 Rocks include pebbly mudstone, conglomerate siltstone and shale.
 Serpentinite outcrops can also be seen.

 Fauna

 Animals are seldom seen in the rainforest, being nocturnal.
-However, many species live in the reserve.
-Such as a bats, wallabies, possums, gliders, spotted quoll, platypus, bandicoots, pademelons, bush rats, snakes, lizards and antechinus.
+However, many species live in the reserve, such as bats, wallabies, possums, gliders, spotted quoll, platypus, bandicoots, pademelons, bush rats, snakes, lizards and antechinus.

 Bird life is varied and extensive with around a hundred species recorded.
 Many rainforest pigeons frequent the reserve such as the rose crowned fruit dove and wompoo fruit dove.
 As well as other seldom seen species such as the noisy pitta, green catbird, and figbird.

 Invertebrate biology is not so well understood.
 However, a vast number of insects, arachnids, molluscs, worms and other small creatures live in the rainforest.
 Leeches are often noticed by bushwalkers after rain.
 Red triangle slugs and blue planarian live on the forest floor.
 Tree dwelling snails may be found here.